Understanding PSA and SIA Licensing: What Clients in Ireland Should Know

 Close Protection is about far more than physical presence.
 A trained CPO anticipates risk, blends into the environment, and plans movements discreetly.
 They understand threat profiling, evacuation procedures, and how to protect without drawing attention.

-Those skills are gained through SIA Close Protection training, not general security courses.
+Those skills are gained by completing recognised Close Protection training - typically SIA-approved or an equivalent reputable programme , not general security courses.

 For clients, this distinction can be the difference between professional protection and a false sense of safety.
 An operative may be legally licensed to work, yet lack the depth of training needed when your safety or that of your principal depends on it.